nerfsunny/Kattis/ReadMe.md

 This repository contains my attempt at solving programming problems I find online.
-Below there is a table that contains the problem name, the status of the problem and what language(s) it is completed in.
+Below there is a table that contains the problem name, the status of the problem, where the problem was found and what language(s) it is completed in.

 Problem | Status | Source | Languages(s)
 ------------ | ------------ | ------------ | ------------